KBNN

-KBNN (750 AM) is a radio station broadcasting a News Talk Information format.
+KBNN (750 AM) is a radio station broadcasting a news/talk format.
 Established in 1973, the station is licensed to Lebanon, Missouri, United States, and serves the Springfield, Missouri, area.
-The station is owned by Alpha Media and is licensed to Alpha Media Licensee LLC.
+The station is owned by Connoisseur Media and is licensed to Alpha Media Licensee LLC.

-Because it shares the same frequency as WSB in Atlanta, Georgia, it must shut down at sunset.
+Because it shares the same frequency as WSB in Atlanta, it must shut down at sunset.

 History

-KJEL signed on October 20, 1973 on 1080 kHz with a format of middle of the road music and news programming under the ownership of Risner Broadcasting.
+KJEL signed on October 20, 1973, on 1080 kHz with a format of middle of the road music and news programming under the ownership of Risner Broadcasting.
 At the outset, 60 percent of the station's programming was simulcast with KJEL-FM (103.7), which signed on the same day.
 In 1980, the KJEL stations were sold to a group of businesspeople under the name KJEL, Inc. for $375,000.
 By 1981, KJEL had affiliated with the ABC Entertainment Network and changed to a country music format while retaining its news programming, with only 10 percent of its programming being simulcast with KJEL-FM; the following year, the two stations began simulcasting full-time.

 Ozark Broadcasting purchased the KJEL stations for $450,000 in 1983; this made the stations part of the Shepherd Group.
 In 1985, the station moved to 750 kHz.
 By then, the FM station, which had become KIRK, was programming a country music format separate from KJEL.
 In 1988, KJEF became an affiliate of the ABC Information Network; the ABC Entertainment Network affiliation moved to KIRK.
 On December 1, 1996, the call letters were changed to KBNN, and the station took on a talk radio format.

 In March 2007, GoodRadio.TV LLC agreed to buy the Shepherd Group's stations, including KBNN, for $30.6 million.
 In 2013, GoodRadio.TV was merged into Digity, LLC (both companies were controlled by Dean Goodman) as part of Digity's acquisition of NextMedia.
 Effective February 25, 2016, Digity was acquired by Alpha Media for $264 million.
+Alpha Media merged with Connoisseur Media on September 4, 2025.